inverseproblem/ANISPROU.jl/docs/src/index.md

 #### Plot the 3D surface vs. observed data

-In case the package `Makie` is installed, it is possible to make a 3D plot showing the surface defined by the Beta mix and, in addition, the set of observed data as circles.
+It is possible to make a 3D plot showing the surface defined by the Beta mix and, in addition, the set of observed data as circles.
 ```@example procITC
 using GLMakie
 plotsurface3D(dobs,betamix,markersize=3500)